YangyiLab/Ziyuan-Wang-Daily-Log/December.md

 + why phd

++ 群体遗传概念复习
 First of all, I am very interested in research, and I enjoy the process of solving problems.
 At the same time, I really want to use computational and statistical methods to solve problems related to human diseases.
 At the same time, my future goal is to pursue an academic career.
-Obtaining a doctoral degree can improve my competitiveness, and participating in a doctoral program can enable me to learn more professional knowledge under the guidance of advisor.
+Obtaining a doctoral degree can improve my competitiveness, and participating in a doctoral program can enable me to learn more professiodnal knowledge under the guidance of advisor.

 + obstacles